 There are heavy debates recently by nearly all local political parties with respect to the targeted population, as it is one of the key points which is of importance to the current citizens and permanent residents.
-If you are currently still a foreigner and are going for an application for Singapore PR within the next few months or years, you may be worried if such discussions may affect your probability of success.
+If you are currently still a foreigner and are going for a Singapore PR application within the next few months or years, you may be worried if such discussions may affect your probability of success.

 We had briefly touched on this topic before.
 However, we will discuss it more in depth here.

 Many years ago in 2013 via the controversial Population White Paper, Singapore wanted to increase the head count in people living in it to 6.9 million, by bringing in 30,000 new permanent residents each year.
 Even more recently, there has been rumours of wanting to potentially increase it to 10 million.
 There has been allegations that is actually planned out, yet there are also people who denied that idea.

 Regardless, in the latest upcoming 2020 Elections, there has been more contesting parties with credible reputations and more and this has been putting a lot of heat on the government.
 As a result, it is unlikely that such a matter with respect to the targeted population will be swept under the rug any longer.

 The current targeted rate for new PR will be 30,000 a year.
 Let us take both extreme examples so that we are prepared either way it goes.
 We believe that either way it goes, there will be heavy scrutiny on this topic by all parties.